obieh/AIStartupWebsite/README.md

 ![pull](./img/pull-4rm-main-contac-2025-04-24_00-31.png)

+## Hope you followed through and this have been informative for you.
 ### Push Jerry's contribution to the remote repository to finalize his contribution.

 * On the terminal run `git push origin add-contact-info`